kovidgoyal/calibre/src/calibre/manual/faq.rst

 With the USB cable + iTunes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you are connected an Apple iDevice (iPad, iPod Touch, iPhone), use the 'Connect to iTunes' method in the 'Getting started' instructions in `Calibre + Apple iDevices: Start here <http://www.mobileread.com/forums/showthread.php?t=118559>`_.
+Use the 'Connect to iTunes' method in the 'Getting started' instructions in `Calibre + Apple iDevices: Start here <http://www.mobileread.com/forums/showthread.php?t=118559>`_.

 This method only works on Windows XP and higher, and OS X 10.5 and higher.
 Linux is not supported (iTunes is not available in linux) and OS X 10.4 is not supported.